gristlabs/grist-help/help/col-types.md

 Numeric columns
 -----------------

-This type is for floating point numbers, and can also be used with whole numbers.
-As for text, you can control alignment and color.
-You can also choose whether to show arrows for increasing/decreasing the number (this is the "Spinner" option).
-And you can set a minimum and maximum number of decimal points to show.
+This type is for numbers, including floating-point numbers.
+In addition to controlling alignment and color, you can choose the number format, and the minimum and maximum number of digits to show after the decimal point.

 *![Format numeric](images/columns/columns-format-numeric.png)*
 {: .screenshot-half }

+Choosing the "Spinner" option for CELL FORMAT will show arrows in each cell for increasing/decreasing the number.

+The options under NUMBER FORMAT include:

+- `$`: Format for dollar amounts, with a "$" prefix, thousands separators, and defaulting to 2 digits after the decimal point.
+- `,`: Turn on the display of thousands separators.
+- `%`: Show numbers as percentages.
+E.g. "0.5" would show as "50%".
+- `Exp`: Show numbers in exponential (or scientific) notation.
+E.g. "1234" would be shown as "1.234E3".
+- `(-)`: Show negative numbers in parentheses, without a leading minus sign.
+This is commonly used in accounting, and usually combined with `$` or `,` formats.

 Integer columns
 -----------------